JakeSo/JakeSo/README.md

 <h1 align="center">Hi 👋, I'm Jake</h1>
 I'm a passionate software developer based in Charlotte, NC, with a love for building exciting software and teaching others how to program.
-My journey into coding started back in the 8th grade when I stumbled upon Code.org, and since then, I've been hooked!
+My journey into coding began in the 8th grade when my teacher introduced us to Code.org, and since then, I've been hooked!

 ## 🌱 Current Projects

-I'm currently working on building websites for new local businesses, leveraging my skills in React, Node.js, and .NET to create modern and functional web experiences.
+I'm currently working on building AI agents and event-driven integrations for smart devices.

 ## 💡 Inspirations & Goals